dherrin79/methodo-carpo/README.md

 For us programmers that are die hard dot syntax guys and don't like having to type the arrow.(I know we are lazy, but I am a creature of habit.)

-Pressing the ".." is replaced with the "->".
+The ".." is replaced with the "->" symbol.

 Upon the second press of the period Sublime's autocomplete is opened containing only the methods that are associated with that object.

 Notes:
 ==========

 Currently the class file must reside in the same Directory as the file you are working on.
-This will be change very shortly to recursively search the project for the class file.
+This will be changed very shortly to recursively search the project for the class file.

 Upcoming features:
 ==================